 The Benefits of Candex™

-- Made in USA in cGMP Certified Facility
+- Made in the USA in a cGMP Certified Facility

 Are There Side Effects from Taking Candex™?

 Candex™ does not cause a die-off reaction.
-However, approximately one percent of users experience some nausea, “burning” in the stomach, or abdominal cramping as they are sensitive to the enzymes in Candex™.
+However, about one person out of a hundred (1%) experience some nausea, “burning” in the stomach, or abdominal cramping.

 Always use Candex™ on an empty stomach with at least eight ounces of water.